 My service is meant to offer rare, not commercially available and hard to find films or TV shows to those looking for them for their own home viewing pleasure ONLY.
 DO NOT buy if you intend to make copies to re-sell.
 That is not my purpose for doing this.
 By purchasing, you are agreeing that the DVD-R discs, NTSC format you purchase will be for your personal home viewing pleasure ONLY.
 If you don't agree, then please don't buy!

 PLEASE NO SALES TO OTHER SELLERS (UNLESS APPROVED BY ME AHEAD OF TIME).
 TOO MANY SELLERS BUY ITEMS ONLY TO TURN AROUND AND COPY AND SELL FOR THEIR OWN PROFIT (USUALLY AT A LESSER PRICE).
 SOME OF THESE ITEMS ARE VERY HARD TO COME BY AND I WORK HARD TO GET THEM, SOMETIMES SPENDING A LOT OF TIME MAKING MY MASTER DISCS, AFTER ALL I AM THE ONE THAT DID ORIGINALLY RECORDED THESE SHOWS, BECAUSE MOST ARE MY OWN PERSONAL RECORDINGS, AND I TAKE A LOT OF TIME TO EDIT THE COMMERCIALS OUT, ETC. THIS ALSO INCLUDES USING ANOTHER MEMBER I.D.
 YOU MAY HAVE OR HAVING ANOTHER HOUSEHOLD MEMBER PURCHASE!!
-ONE THING FOR SURE, i KNOW THERE ISN'T ANOTHER SELLER WHO COULD PROVIDE THE QUALITY OF THIS SET AND IF THERE IS A BAD DISC, INCLUDING MY MASTER COPIES, i CAN ALSO MAKE A NEW ONE UP, BECAUSE i HAVE ALL THE MASTER RECORDINGS SEEING THAT I'M THE ONE THAT ORIGINALLY RECORDED THESE MOVIES BACK IN 1981.
+ONE THING FOR SURE, i KNOW THERE ISN'T ANOTHER SELLER WHO COULD PROVIDE THE QUALITY OF THIS SET AND IF THERE IS A BAD DISC, INCLUDING MY MASTER COPIES, I CAN ALSO MAKE A NEW MASTER DISC UP, BECAUSE I HAVE ALL THE MASTER RECORDINGS SEEING THAT I'M THE ONE THAT ORIGINALLY RECORDED THESE MOVIES BACK IN 1981.

 ALL FUNDS MADE ON THESE DVD'S ARE ONLY USED FOR MAINTAINING MY EQUIPMENT: DISCS, PAPER SLEEVES, TRAVEL TO THE POST OFFICE, AUCTION HOUSE FEES, PACKING & MY TIME AND EFFORT TO CREATE THE DVD'S ON A COLLECTOR TO COLLECTOR BASICS, NONPROFIT, NONCOMMERCIAL, PRIVATE TRADES & TRANSFERS AS PER ORDER, WHICH LEAVES THE ALMOST ALL OF THE FUNDS GOES DIRECTLY TO SAVING FERAL KITTENS AND PREVENTING THEM FROM EVER BEING BORN BY HAVING ANY FERAL/STRAY FEMALE CATS SPAYED THAT I SEE IN MY TRAILER PARK.
 SO FAR I HAVE EASILY PREVENTED OVER A 1,000 KITTENS FROM EVER BEING BORN AND IN THE FIRST YEAR I STARTED SAVING FERAL KITTENS, I CAUGHT 41 FERAL KITTENS THAT YEAR, THAT WHY I TRY TO GET THEM SPAYED BEFORE THEY END UP WITH KITTENS, SEEING THAT I LEAVE FOOD AND WATER OUTSIDE FOR THE SPRAY CATS AND I KNOW WHEN THERE IS A LITTER OF KITTENS, THERE IS ALWAYS A LOT OF FOOD ON THE GROUND WHEN KITTENS ARE EATING THE FOOD AND THAN I CAUGHT THEM AND THAN DOMESTICATE THEM AND THAN FIND THEM A FOREVER LOVING CARING HOMES FOR THE KITTENS.